The Macclesfield Canal - Pubs!

 • Church House Inn; via hole i' the wall steps near br.27, right along Palmerston Street, continue to mini-roundabout, right into Church Street, 70m on left, good food every lunch time and evening.
 Booking advised for evenings 01625-574014.

-• Briscola Restaurant; Italian cuisine; also takeaway, lunch and dinner Monday to Friday, dinner Saturday from 4.30pm, dinner booking recommended 01625-573898, via hole i' the wall steps near br.27, right along Palmerston Street, 20m past river bridge on the right.
+• Briscola Restaurant; Italian cuisine; also takeaway, lunch and dinner Tuesday to Friday, dinner Saturday from 4.30pm, Sunday lunch, dinner and Sunday booking recommended 01625-573898, via hole i' the wall steps near br.27, right along Palmerston Street, on the right 20m past river bridge.

-• Beasdales Restaurant; English cuisine; Open selected evenings, booking 01625-575058, via hole i' the wall steps near br.27, right along Palmerston Street, right into High Street, 100m on left.
+• Oliver at Bollington Green; English cuisine, Michelin listed; Closed Sunday evening and all day Monday & Tuesdays during winter season - please phone to check, booking advised 01625-575058, via hole i' the wall steps near br.27, right along Palmerston Street, right into High Street, 100m on left.

-• The Plaice; fish and chip restaurant and takeaway, via hole i' the wall steps near br.27, right along Palmerston Street, 200m beyond river bridge, on right.
-Closed Sunday and Monday.
-Chinese chippy bit further on left.
+• Chinese chippy takeaway, via hole i' the wall steps near br.27, right along Palmerston Street, 250m beyond river bridge, on left; open 5.30 to late, closed Monday and Tuesday.

 • Lord Clyde; Clarke Lane westwards half mile from br.29.
 Very good food lunch time and evenings.
 Book for peak times, 01625-573202.